anthonylangsworth/EDMinorFactionSupport/README.md

 ## Overview

-Creates a summary of pro- and anti-minor faction work by players for Elite:Dangerous used.
-It was intended for use by the "Elite Dangerous AU & NZ" squadron supporting "EDA Kunti League" but can be used for any minor faction.
+Creates a summary of pro- and anti-minor faction work by players for **Elite:Dangerous** ("Elite").
+The tool is intended for use by the "Elite Dangerous AU & NZ" squadron supporting the "EDA Kunti League" minor faction.
+However, a different minor faction can be specified.

 Instructions:
 1. Install .Net Core installed.
 See https://docs.microsoft.com/en-us/dotnet/core/install/windows for details.
 2. Compile the executable.
 3. Open a command prompt (e.g. cmd.exe).
 3. Run the executable after a day of play.
-It will scan the game's journal files and output to the console window a summary.
+It will scan the game's journal files and output a summary to the console window.
 4. For command line options, run it with the "-?" paramater.

 I recommend piping the results to the Windows clipboard by using the built-in "clip" command, e.g. "edmfs | clip".
 You can then paste the result in Discord.